The Doom That Came to Sarnath: Plot

 According to the tale, more than 10,000 years ago, a race of shepherd people colonized the banks of the river Ai, in a land called Mnar, forming the cities of Thraa, Ilarnek, and Kadatheron (not to be confused with Kadath), which rose to great intellectual and mercantile prowess.
 Craving more land, a group of these hardy people migrated to the shores of a lonely and vast lake at the heart of Mnar, founding the city of Sarnath.

 But the settlers were not alone.
 Not far from Sarnath was the ancient grey-stone city of Ib, inhabited by a queer race who had descended from the Moon.
 Lovecraft described them as "in hue as green as the lake and the mists that rise above it....
 They had bulging eyes, pouting, flabby lips, and curious ears, and were without voices."
 These beings worshipped a strange god known as Bokrug, the Great Water Lizard, although it was more their physical form that caused the people of Sarnath to despise them.

 The citizens of Sarnath killed all the creatures inhabiting Ib, destroyed the city, and took their idol as a trophy, placing it in Sarnath's main temple.
 The next night, the idol mysteriously vanished, and Taran-Ish, the high-priest of Sarnath, was found dead.
 Before dying, he had scrawled a single word onto the empty altar: "DOOM".

 One thousand years later, Sarnath was at the zenith of both its power and decadence.
 Nobles from distant cities were invited to the feast in honor of Ib's destruction.
 That night, however, the revelry was disrupted by strange lights over the lake, heavy greenish mists, and the tidal marker, the granite pillar Akurion, was mostly submerged.
 Soon, many visitors fled, maddened by fear.

 After this, some of the survivors reported seeing the long-dead inhabitants of Ib peering from the windows of the city's towers instead of the king and his retinue, while others refused to say exactly what they had seen.
 Those who returned saw nothing of those unlucky enough to be left behind; only empty marsh, many water lizards, and most disturbingly, the missing idol.
 Ever since then, Bokrug remained the chief god in the land of Mnar.

 Inspiration

 The influence of Lord Dunsany on the story can be seen in the reference to a throne "wrought of one piece of ivory, though no man lives who knows whence so vast a piece could have come", which evokes the gate "carved out of one solid piece" of ivory in Dunsany's "Idle Days on the Yann".

-Though Sarnath is a historical city in India —the place where Buddha first taught— Lovecraft said that he thought he invented the name independently.
+Though Sarnath is a historical city in India —the place where the Buddha first taught— Lovecraft said that he thought he invented the name independently.